Browse By Name

 The other controls are useful for the message submitted to the server.

 Another possibility to check the contents of a form control before submitting is to use simple push buttons instead of submit buttons.
 In your onclick event handler method you can check the required fields and if no error was found, you can send the form with the submit method.
-See the second example for details.
+See Example 2 for details.

 Syntax: